sebastianbergmann/phpunit-documentation-english/src/configuration.rst

 Possible values: ``true`` or ``false`` (default: ``true``)

-This attribute configures whether dependencies between tests (expressed using the ``@depends`` annotation) should be resolved.
+This attribute configures whether dependencies between tests (expressed using the ``Depends*`` attributes) should be resolved.

 .. _appendixes.configuration.phpunit.testdox: